DECAfpga/DECA_board/Sdram_mister_deca/README_3pins.md

   * Result: 120 MHz
   * Notes:
     * CKE, DQMH/L pins have been connected with long duponts
-* XS 2.2 Mister module 32 MB
+* XS v2.2 Mister module 32 MB (winbond)
   * Start in auto mode and frecuency falls to 160 MHz.
   * many tests made and is always stable at 160 MHz

+* XS-D v2.5 Mister module 128 MB (alliance)
+  * Start in auto mode and frecuency falls to 120 MHz.
+  * many tests made and is always stable at 120 MHz

 ### Modules tested with SDRAMStressTest